 If you have anxiety, you may be experiencing some or all of the following:

 - Easily fatigued

 - Sleep difficulties (waking up or not getting good sleep)

-Anxiety is difficult to live with, and gets in the way of people doing what they would like to in their careers and personal lives.
-Anxiety is often very responsive to treatment, with research strongly suggesting psychotherapy as the first choice of treatment.
+Anxiety is difficult to live with, and likely gets in your way in your career and personal life.
+Research suggests that anxiety is responsive to treatment, and strongly suggests psychotherapy as the first choice of treatment.